afbrilian/-Java-Spring-Data-Mongo/README.md

 > do not f*****g ever forget to add constructor even though its empty to the model!!

-Any question or improvement for this explanation is welcomed :)
+Any question or improvement for this explanation is welcome :)